flipcamp/engagingstudents4/essays/pellegrin.md

 ## Conclusion

 Following the form in jazz requires the listener to perceive both stable norms and salient deviations from them.
-Doing so is aural training of the highest level, and exercises in jazz listening offer an efficient path towards the acquisition of important general skills.
+Doing so is aural training of the highest level, and exercises in jazz listening offer an efficient path toward the acquisition of important general skills.
 In addition, they stimulate the mind in a unique way, may be easily incorporated into a traditional theory or aural skills classroom, and heighten our sense of both the similarities and differences between the classical and jazz idioms.
 Finally, though this essay has focused on matters of phrase structure and hypermeter, other aspects of the multilayered jazz listening model I have described may be utilized to help traditional music students hear harmonic implications in contrapuntal music, or music that employs extended harmony.

 <p class="copyright">This work is copyright ⓒ2016 Rich Pellegrin and licensed under a <a href="http://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution–ShareAlike 3.0 Unported License.</a></p>